faival/gulpAcademy/README.md

 Bring in [node-inspector](https://www.npmjs.com/package/node-inspector) debug tool into project and start debugging!

 Note, please **do not** install it as a global dependency.
-In order to use this depencency in our project only in development enviroment, we will list it in the according section of package.json.
+In order to use this depencency, only in our development enviroment, we will list it in the according section of package.json.
 Then we will run the `npm install` command again, and we'll use this as a **development only** feature.

 ```bash
 ./node_modules/node-inspector/bin/node-debug.js ./node_modules/gulp/bin/gulp.js --gulpfile ./gulpfile.js